fvelascor/jupyterwikigit/Home.md

 * [Scientific Computing for Chemists with Python](https://github.com/weisscharlesj/SciCompforChemists) is a Jupyter Book that introduces basic Python and data handling and applies it to chemical problems such as spectroscopy, equilibrium, chemical simulations, image analysis, and machine learning, by Charles Weiss.

+* [Riemann Problems and Jupyter Solutions](https://bookstore.siam.org/fa16/bonus) is a Jupyter book that illustrates exact and approximate solution to Riemann problems, a key building block for understanding and solving hyperbolic partial differential equations modeling all kinds of wave propagation, by David Ketcheson, Randy LeVeque, and Mauricio del Razo.

 ### Earth Science and Geo-Spatial data